Andrzej Wierciński: Hermeneutic Philosophy of Religion

-On the other hand, philosophy has theology to thank for its unmistakable radiance.
+He claims philosophy has theology to thank for its unmistakable radiance.
 Modern philosophers like Kant, Hegel, and Schelling are unthinkable without a theological background, not to mention postmoderns, like Heidegger or Levinas.
 The necessity to pose philosophical questions and contemplate natural theology became a dominating concern for Christianity and Western philosophy.
 For Wierciński, hermeneutics thoughtfully pursues a degree of mediation between the two poles of opposed misunderstandings of religion and the secular world.
 Hermeneutics comes to the aid of a strained relationship like a middleman and becomes ever more conscious of the finitude and historicity of understanding.
 The divide between theology and philosophy in the Western tradition is simply not a problem that must be overcome.
 In fact, this divide gave rise to a fruitful legacy that provoked both philosophy and theology to pose hermeneutic questions.
 On the basis of hermeneutics, Wierciński invites a rejection of Heidegger's call for a radical separation between philosophy and theology.
 Such a separation is hermeneutically untenable.
 Independently of how strictly the disciplines attempt to maintain their distance from one another, the opposing influence cannot be avoided.
 It is already a historical reality.
 Hermeneutics calls for new and renewed consideration of the problematic connections of theology and philosophy that needs to happen at different levels.
 Philosophy and theology are not simply static disciplines that must somehow become methodologically associated, but historical disciplines with their own distinctive intellectual histories.
 The hermeneutic-critical apparatus, narrative identity in particular, is necessary to reclaim, in a constructive articulation, the tradition of respect and connection between philosophy and theology.
 The space that is to be established anew between philosophy and theology thanks to the contemplation of the incommensurable is an invitation to hermeneutics.
 That which happens in the no-man's land between the two disciplines is hermeneutics and can only be hermeneutics.
 It is a hermeneutics between the courage to inquire and the humility to listen.
 Wierciński claims no final judgment regarding the single proper connection of philosophy and theology but attempts rather to show another way, a way that is to negotiate between the two disciplines.
 The sole possibility of disclosing this way lies in actually practicing hermeneutics.
 The incommensurability of philosophy and theology yearns for a myriad of interpretations.
 Philosophy and theology cannot eliminate such an open space for the manifold of interpretations, not even with reference to the distance between the two.
 Neither can one forbid the other from understanding and interpreting their connection differently.